Imhotep

 Traditions from long after Imhotep's death treated him as a great author of wisdom texts and especially as a physician.
 No extant text from his lifetime mentions these capacities, and none mention his name in the first 1,200 years following his death.
 The Westcar Papyrus of the Hyksos period, written in classical Middle Egyptian (likely around the 13th Dynasty), contains a story about an official performing a miracle for Djoser, possibly Imhotep.
 However, this section is badly damaged and no mention of this character's name survived.

-Apart from the three short contemporary inscriptions that establish him as chancellor to the Pharaoh, the first surviving text to name Imhotep dates to the time of Amenhotep III (c.
+Apart from the two short contemporary inscriptions that establish him as chancellor to the Pharaoh, the first surviving text to name Imhotep dates to the time of Amenhotep III (c.
 1391–1353 BC).
 It is addressed to the owner of a tomb and reads:

 The wab-priest may give offerings to your ka.
 The wab-priests may stretch to you their arms with libations on the soil, as it is done for Imhotep with the remains of the water bowl.